in-st/instant-erc1363-payable-token/Instant/README.md

 ## Test the smart contract with the provided command.
 All testing should be passed

 ```
+ create a keypair with metamask and fund it.
+ paste private key into a file:
+ $ geth account import new.key

  $ npm run test

  > inst@1.0.0 test /in-st/coin/Instant